-46 Dow Jones Capital Markets Report (March 4, 2010), "UK Sees No Need For Tax Haven Sanctions At Present-Source."
+62 Dow Jones Capital Markets Report (March 4, 2010), "UK Sees No Need For Tax Haven Sanctions At Present-Source."

-47 Financial Times Europe (February 16, 2010), "Greek crisis proves Switzerland is still a safe haven."
+63 Financial Times Europe (February 16, 2010), "Greek crisis proves Switzerland is still a safe haven."

-48 Asia Pulse (February 15, 2010), "G20's Global Forum Important to Check Tax Evasion: India Min."
+64 Asia Pulse (February 15, 2010), "G20's Global Forum Important to Check Tax Evasion: India Min."

-The British government has asked developing countries to swap information to crack down on tax avoidance.
-UK treasury minister Stephen Timms wrote to 16 countries, including Jamaica, Cameroon, South Africa and Vietnam with the aim of setting up a multilateral tax information exchange involving Britain by the end of the year.
-Timms wants a response by the end of March.
+wants a response by the end of March.
 "The discussions will be an important further step to ensuring developing countries have the ability to collect the tax they are owed," Timms said.
-"For too long developing countries have been cheated out tax revenues by individuals and some companies - we will not allow this to continue."
-(February 9, 2010, Reuters News)
+"For too long developing countries have been cheated out tax revenues by individuals and some companies - we will not allow this to continue."65 (February 9, 2010.
+Reuters News)

 Germany told Switzerland it is ready to pay for data on cross-border tax evasions, adding additional pressure on Switzerland as it struggles to break a deadlock with U.S. tax authorities over disclosure at UBS.
 Germany's warning puts a strain on an already difficult tax relationship between the two countries and comes after Berlin paid for data stolen from Liechtenstein's top bank, LGT, in 2008.
 "Everything should be done to get this data," German chancellor Angela Merkel said.
 "We should aim to acquire this data if it is relevant [to fighting tax evasion]."
-A representative of the German finance ministry said this could involve paying for data of suspected tax evaders even if the information was obtained illegally.
-50 (February 1, 2010, Reuters News)
+A representative of the German finance ministry said this could involve paying for data of suspected tax evaders even if the information was obtained illegally.66 (February 1, 2010, Reuters News)